supermanzer/supermanzer/README.md

 I do stuff...also things.

 I generally enjoy building full-stack containerized applications of various sorts.
-I also enjoy making relatively simple productivity appllications and have an interest in facilitating the rapid access of publicly available scientific data for analyses and visualization.
+I also enjoy making relatively simple productivity applications.
+I also have an interest in facilitating the rapid access of publicly available scientific data for analyses and visualization.

 - I'm currently learning the Vue.js (and Nuxt.js) frameworks for developing reactive front-end applications.
 I've been tinkering with Angular a bit too but I'm pretty stoked about Vue.